arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 }
 ```

-which can be resolved with
+which can be resolved with:

 ```kotlin
 private fun factorsOf(n: Int): List<int> {